-The 2018 version of the Code makes clear that it applies to all mediums and platforms including social media, mobile, virtual and marketing communications using artificial intelligence.
+The 2024 version of the Code makes clear that it applies to all mediums and platforms including social media, mobile, virtual and marketing communications using artificial intelligence.
 In addition to advertisers, communications practitioners, advertising agencies, publishers and contractors, the Code applies to other participants in the marketing eco-system, including market influencers, bloggers, vloggers, affiliate networks, data analytics and ad tech companies as well as those responsible for preparing algorithms for marketing communications.
 As a result, the same goes for this Framework, which then also applies to digital marketing communications and digital interactive media as defined in the Code.

-Whatever the nature of the activity, medium or technology, responsibility is shared by all parties concerned, commensurate with their respective role in the process and within the limits of their respective functions.
+Whatever the nature of the activity, medium, or technology, the overall responsibility for marketing communications lies with the marketer, as outlined in Article 24 of the ICC Code.
+The responsibility to respect the rules of the Code is also shared by all other parties involved, commensurate with their respective roles in the process and within the limits of their respective functions.

 All definitions from the ICC Code apply where used in this document.
 For the purpose of this Framework:

 The term ‘alcohol’ refers to a liquid that contains ethanol (ethyl alcohol, commonly called ‘alcohol’) and is intended for drinking.
 In most countries with a legal definition of ‘alcoholic beverage’ a threshold for content of ethanol by volume in a beverage is set at ≥ 0.5% or 1.0%.
 The predominant categories of alcoholic beverages are beers, wines and spirits.
 Where a legal definition of alcoholic beverages does not exist, this Framework applies to all beverages of an alcoholic strength above 1% by volume.

 The term ’minor’ refers to those below the legal purchase age, i.e., the age at which national legislation permits the purchase or consumption of alcohol.
-In countries where purchase age and consumption age are not the same, the higher age applies.
+In countries where purchase age and consumption age are not the same, the legal purchase age applies.
 For the purpose of this Framework, in countries where there is no legal purchase or consumption age minors are defined as those below the age of 18.

 1 The Code does not apply indiscriminately to every type of corporate communication.
 For example, the Code does not apply to corporate public affairs messages in press releases and other media statements, or to information in annual reports and the like, or information required to be included on product labels.
 Likewise, statements on matters of public policy fall outside the scope of the Code.